konsumer/preact-global/README.md

 See a demo [here](http://konsumer.js.org/preact-globals/).

 This uses context to give you a top-level state that can be refreshed.
 Install in your project with `npm i preact-global`.
-This makes it a sort of redux-replacement that is very small.
+This makes it a sort of no-dependency, very small, very light redux-replacement.
 See `example/` for an example of usage.

 Basic idea is this: